rsksmart/RSKIPs/IPs/RSKIP419.md

 It should verify:
 - SVP period is ongoing
 (i.e. proposedFederation exists & CURRENT_RSK_BLOCK < PROPOSED_FED_CREATION_BLOCK_NUMBER + SVP_PERIOD)
-- Transaction hash without signatures matches the record in the SVP_FUND_TX_HASH_UNSIGNED storage entry
+- Transaction hash without signatures matches the record in the svpFundTxHashUnsigned storage entry

-Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, SVP_FUND_TX_HASH_SIGNED.
-Also, the SVP_FUND_TX_HASH_UNSIGNED will be removed from the storage.
+Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, svpFundTxHashSigned.
+Also, the svpFundTxHashUnsigned will be removed from the storage.
 The funding transaction hash signed being saved means that the proof Transaction can be created.

-**Important remark**: this method is public, meaning any user could call it.

 #### Proof transaction creation or validation process failure